verybadsoldier/backtrader_plotting/README.md

 https://github.com/verybadsoldier/backtrader_plotting/tree/develop/demos

 ### Optimization Demo ###
-There also is a demo that shows the visualization of backtrader's optimization results.
-Since it requires an intergrated webserver hosting for interaction it is not available only.
+There also is a demo that shows the visualization of backtrader's optimization result.
+Since it requires an intergrated webserver hosting for interaction it is not available online but you need to run it locally.

 Run this script to test it:
 `https://github.com/verybadsoldier/backtrader_plotting/blob/develop/demos/optimization.py`